-1. Raw Water Cooling System
+1. Raw Water Cooling Systems

 This style sucks the salt-water straight out of the ocean, through a strainer (filter), and then cycles it through your engine block.
 Water is then usually exited through the exhaust and out the back, or below the boat.

-2. Closed Loop Cooling System
+2. Closed Loop Cooling Systems

 Unfortunately, there are draw backs to this amazing supply of unlimited cool water.
 Because heat exchangers run at such hot temperatures, the metals are continually expanding and shrinking.
 This means surfaces don’t last forever, and o-rings and seals will need to be changed regularly.